 Margaret Garner recorded that on one occasion Mr Workman, her grandfather, fell out with Lord Dufferin, whose agent claimed that one of his men had encroached on Dufferin land when he was ploughing.
 The correspondence ended with Dufferin writing from Rome where he was then the British Ambassador.
 He did, however, write later to Thomas’s widow offering her any help when Thomas died.Sir Charles Brett, in his book The Buildings of North County Down, recalled from his youth, living on the Craigdarragh Road, that Major Robert Workman, Thomas's son, was "a kindly old boy, good to his neighbours".

 Following Major Workman's death in 1949, and following that of his sister, the house was sold to the Sisters of Mercy, and converted into a nursing home.

 In 2003, Craigdarragh House was again sold.

-Its future has remained in doubt while the planning process has been underway; the proposed development is located within Green Belt.
+Its future remained in doubt while the planning process was underway; the proposed development is located within Green Belt.